2acoin/2acoin-mobile-wallet/README.md

 ![Screenshot](https://i.imgur.com/zJrbZIC.png)
 ![Screenshot](https://i.imgur.com/i6J1uKH.png)

+## Releases - Android

+The initial release of 2ACoin ARMSVault is built for the Android mobile platform.
+We have plans for an IOS release at a later time.
+Check the [2ACoin ARMSVault Releases page](https://github.com/2acoin/2acoin-mobile-wallet/releases) for the latest release.

 ## Setup

 Note: Make sure you use yarn instead of npm.
 Since there is no package-lock.json, only a yarn.lock, using npm will get you the wrong packages.